nfinit/databook/os/vax-vms/010-install.md

 our VAX hard disk is `DKA0`.

 After booting the newly imaged hard disk, the system will begin the installation process by asking for a label for the system volume.
-A unique name is necessary if you wish to use the system in a cluster in the future, so we will choose `BOSTON$SYS` for this VAX.
+A unique name is recommended if you are joining a cluster, but otherwise the default will suffice.
+If you expect to install networking later and have a node name ready for your VAX, using the format `<nodename>$SYS` is a good idea.

 The installation procedure will then ask for the name of the drive hosting the distribution media, which in our case is `DKA100`.